 The NORTH SHORE also offers great snorkeling spots.
 One such reef abode is MALAEKAHANA BEACH PARK; another is SHARK’S COVE.
 Located just past Waimea Bay, this spot offers a small parking lot that fills up quickly and tide pools for those who prefer wading.
 However, only visit this spot during calm waves.

-Another good North Shore spot is KUILIMA COVE at Turtle Bay, which is perfect for beginners and calm even during big North Shore waves.
-Parking is located on the grounds of the Turtle Bay Resort on the right-hand side near the tennis courts.
+Another good North Shore spot is KUILIMA COVE at Turtle Bay, which is perfect for beginners and calm even during big North Shore surf.
+Parking is located on the grounds of Turtle Bay Resort on the right-hand side near the tennis courts.

 1. Never snorkel alone.
 Hang with a buddy.

-3. Marine life tends to congregate around structures, so stick to reefs for the best opportunity to score a face-to-face encounter.
+3. Marine life tends to congregate around structures; stick to reef, you’ll likely score a face-to-face encounter.

 4. Don’t feed the fish.

 5. Even on the cloudiest of days, use waterproof sunscreen.

 6. Stay relaxed, float and kick only when necessary.
 The more relaxed you are in the water, the more relaxed and friendly the fish will be.

 7. Be respectful of the ocean.
 Avoid standing on coral, as broken coral takes many years to grow back.

 8. Wear shoes or rubber slippers, as lava rock you may step on is sharp.

 KAILUA BEACH ADVENTURES (808) 262-2555